 Apart from defaults, lenders also assess your income, outgoings, bills and other costs – this is so that they can get an idea of how you manage and spend your money.
 Lenders will review your bank statements (usually from the last three months) when they’re assessing this.
 Once they’ve done their assessment, the lender will have their loan-to-value (LTV) ratio – this is the percentage of the property’s value that the lender is able to lend to you.

 What should I do if I want a mortgage with a default?

-Each lender assesses mortgage applications in their own way and have their own criteria to judge them by.
+Each lender will assess a mortgage application in their own way and have their own criteria to judge them by.
 It’s important to figure out before you apply exactly what it is that lender is looking for.
 A mortgage advisor could help you with this part as there are a lot of complex details to get your head around and the criteria applied by different lenders may make it hard to see where your best opportunities for approval are.